Fast & Accurate Randomized Algorithms for Linear Systems and Eigenvalue Problems: Constructing a basis for sGMRES

 For example, the monomial basis takes the form $\vct{b}_1 = \vct{r}$ and $\vct{b}_j = \mtx{A} \vct{b}_{j-1}$ for $j = 2, \dots, p$.
 The associated polynomials are $\varphi_j(t) = t^{j-1}$ for $j = 1, \dots, p$.
 For many matrices $\mtx{A}$, the conditioning of the monomial basis for $\set{K}_p(\mtx{A}; \vct{r})$ grows exponentially with $p$, so it is inimical to numerical computation~\cite{Gau79:Condition-Polynomials}.

 We will consider other constructions of Krylov subspace bases that are more suitable in practice.
-Our aim is to control the resources used to obtain the basis, including arithmetic, (working) storage, communication, synchronization, etc. We can advance these goals by relaxing the requirement that the basis be well-conditioned, which has historically been viewed as essential.
+Our aim is to control the resources used to obtain the basis, including arithmetic, (working) storage, communication, synchronization, etc. We can advance these goals by relaxing the requirement that the basis be well-conditioned.

 For theoretical analysis of the approximation power of Krylov subspaces in the context of linear system solvers, see~\cite[Sec.~6.11]{Saa03:Iterative-Methods}.